-There are currently about 3000 Americans awaiting execution.
-California has the largest death row of any state, with 743.
+There are currently about 2900 Americans awaiting execution.
 Although polls show that a majority of Americans still approve of capital punishment, those numbers have begun to decline-- due to several, high-profile DNA based exonerations of death row inmates, a recent string of botched executions, and a growing concern over patterns of racial discrimination in the criminal justice system.
 All of these factors have contributed to a growing discussion about the effectiveness, as well as the human and financial costs, of the death penalty and have returned this issue to public attention.

 For the inaugural exhibition at USC Annenberg School of Journalism, organizers Widmann and Chappatte have partnered with Anne Hromadka, a Los Angeles-based independent curator and art consultant.
 Together, they crafted the overall exhibition design, framing language, and supplemental materials.
 Most importantly, this collaboration has led to a desire to create an exhibition experience that fosters dialogue.
 Widmann and Chappatte describe the engaging experience as one in which "members of any community that interact with this work will be able to engage directly with the subject matter, inmate stories, and larger questions of today’s criminal justice system."